mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

         - front_panel.set_leds: [ POWER, COLOR, 1, 2, 3 ]
 ```

-If only one LED is specified, you are allowed to omit the list;
+If only one LED is specified, you are allowed to omit the list definition:

 ```yaml
     on_...: